nacular/measured/README.md

 handleUpdate(clock.now() - startTime)
 ```

-## Complex units
+## Complex Units

 Use division and multiplication to create compound measures.
-Convert between these safely and easily with the
-`as` and `in` methods.
+Convert between these safely and easily with the `as` and `in` methods.

 ```kotlin
 val velocity     = 5 * meters / seconds